Volume 7. Essays in Social Philosophy

 Attuned to Being: Heideggerian Music in Technological Society

-Sound and Society: an Essay on Electronic Music
+Sound and Society: An Essay on Electronic Music

 Utopian Optics: Theodor W. Adorno’s Prisms: Cultural Criticism and Society